Improving Health Provision in Mid Wales

 Powys Teaching Health Board and Powys County Council are leading the North Powys Wellbeing Programme project.
 Both organisations, working with others, are continuing to develop plans.
 The plans will need the approval of the Welsh Government, who have previously also committed their support to the new hospital and facility.
 Plans are also being developed by Powys County Council for the replacement of a new school build, Ysgol Calon y Dderwen, which is currently on the site where the new health hub in Newtown will be located.

-Following meetings with the health board over the summer, I am now waiting for further details around timescales of the project which should be available soon.
-I remain hopeful that the new hospital will be progressed in 2026 / 2027 and that the new facility will lead to a much needed and improved health and wellbeing services in our area; with enhanced health checks and appointments being offered locally, with more minor operations being able to be delivered in Powys rather than having to travel out of county.
+Following meetings with the Health Board during 2024, I am now waiting for further details around timescales of the project which should be available soon.
+I remain hopeful that the new hospital will be progressed in 2026 / 2027 and that the new facility will lead to a much needed and improved health and wellbeing services in our area; with enhanced health checks and appointments being offered locally, and more minor operations being able to be delivered in Powys rather than having to travel out of county.

 New Emergency Service Provision in Shrewsbury